 Staying Warm and Safe

 Extremely cold Chicago weather sometimes arrives on our doorstep during J-Term.
-If you attend class on Lakeshore Campus or at LUREC during J-Term, the following tips on staying warm and safe may prove useful.
+If you attend class on Lakeshore Campus during J-Term, the following tips on staying warm and safe may prove useful.

 Preparing for Outdoors:

 - Wear several layers of loose-fitting, lightweight, warm clothing rather than one layer of heavy clothing.
 Best to avoid cotton; Wool offers good protection from extreme cold and moisture.
 A final layer should be a wind-resistant coat or jacket.

 - Wear a hat, gloves (mittens are best) and scarf, covering exposed skin, especially ears, nose and chin.
 Two layers work best – gloves plus mittens, and a hood over a hat.
 With a wind chill temperature of -18F to -35F, frostbite can occur in 10 to 30 minutes, if skin is exposed.
 Make sure to cover all exposed skin. (http://montreal.about.com/od/frostbite-faqs/qt/frostbite-risk-temperature.htm)

 - Wear waterproof, insulated boots, and two pair of socks – thin for the inside and thick, wool for the outside – but be sure you are able to move your toes, allowing your blood to circulate.